 Jepsen matters because it tests what a system actually does under failure, not what the documentation promises.
 In distributed systems, that is the real moment of truth.

-In real work, this chapter helps teams define testable consistency properties for concrete workloads and stop trusting vendor claims blindly where the cost of being wrong is high.
+In real work, this chapter helps teams define testable consistency properties for concrete workloads and avoid trusting vendor claims blindly where the cost of being wrong is high.

-In interviews and architecture discussions, it is especially strong when you need to show the gap between claimed and actual guarantees under network faults, delay, and coordination loss.
+In interviews and architecture discussions, it is especially useful when you need to show the gap between claimed and actual guarantees under network faults, delay, and coordination loss.

 Practical value of this chapter